-The Bullet Club is a professional wrestling Power Stable that operates in New Japan Pro-Wrestling, a gang of (mostly) Foreign Wrestling Heels that have become one of the most dominant stables and popular in New Japan, with their history below. current and former members are in bold.
+(The) Bullet Club is a professional wrestling Power Stable that operates in New Japan Pro-Wrestling, a gang of (mostly) Foreign Wrestling Heels that have become one of the most dominant stables and popular in New Japan, with their history below.
+Members are denoted in bold.
 See The Other Wiki's more comprehensive article on Bullet Club here.

 The group immediately became a powerhouse in New Japan as Devitt swept the Best of the Super Juniors tournament and retained the Junior Heavyweight Title.
-Ray Bucanero and El Terrible from Mexico joined them during their CMLL promotion's tour in Japan, forming Latinoamerica Bullet Club (or Bullet Club Latinoamerica), a sister-faction in that promotion that has its own membership.
+While Tama shared inter promotional tours with Mexican promotion CMLL, he teamed with Ray Bucanero and El Terrible, forming Latinoamerica Bullet Club (or Bullet Club Latinoamerica), a short lived sister faction that quietly dissolved later that year.
 Both Bucanero and Terrible would win the CMLL Tag Team titles once each with Tonga.
 The stable fought Tanahashi and others such as Captain New Japan, and Jushin Thunder Liger, and tried and failed to dethrone Tanahashi's successor champion, member of the CHAOS faction Kazuchika Okada.
 Joining in October 2013 were The Young Bucks (Matt and Nick Jackson), a team of dynamic wrestling brothers who went on to win the Super Juniors Tag Tournament as well as the IWGP Junior Tag Team Titles, bringing even more gold into the group.
 Then in November, Doc Gallows joined the group and became Karl Anderson's tag partner.
 The two behemoths would win the yearly World Tag League, earning themselves a title shot at the upcoming January 4th Wrestle Kingdom VIII show.

 Bullet Club would find mixed success at that event; while Anderson and Gallows won the IWGP Tag Team Championship and the Bucks successfully defended their Junior Tag titles, Devitt's year-plus reign as Junior Heavyweight Champ was ended at the hands of Kota Ibushi.
 Shortly after, Devitt would find himself going up against a foe from the past: former tag partner Ryusuke Taguchi wanting revenge.
 The Devitt/Taguchi rivalry culminated in April at Invasion Attack in a Loser Leaves Town match.
 Facing off against his old friend, Devitt renounced his villainous ways and rejected any underhanded tactics, even going so far as to attack the Young Bucks when they tried to interfere on his behalf.
 This would result in his defeat and exodus from New Japan, leaving the Bullet Club without a leader.
 However, like any good villain, the Club had a Plan B.